abdolence/firestore-rs/README.md

 rustls = "0.23"
 ```

-If you have multiple you may need to call `CryptoProvider::install_default()` before using the Firestore client.
+If you have multiple you may need to call `CryptoProvider::install_default()` before using the Firestore client, e.g.:

 ```rust
 rustls::crypto::ring::default_provider().install_default().expect("Failed to install rustls crypto provider");